 Crater Lake averages 44 feet of snow each year, and is a great winter snow camping location.

-Two friends who had camped there before invited me to join them on a trip this past weekend.
+Two friends who had backpacked there a few years ago invited me to join them on a trip this past weekend.
 We arrived on Friday afternoon and checked in at the park’s ranger station (located in the Steel Visitor Center) to obtain a backcountry permit, required for overnight stays.
+Having visited Crater Lake several times in the summer, it was strange seeing how high the snow levels were.
+The Visitor Center was buried with snow, with the entrance located on the side of the building instead of the front.

-From there, we drove to Rim Village to park our car and load up the pulk (sled) that my friend had just constructed for winter camping.
-Plus, we all had fully loaded backpacks.
+From there, we drove to Rim Village to park our car and load up the pulk (sled) that my friend had just constructed for winter backpacking.

 We hiked in about 1.5 miles and setup camp next to the rim, then had a quick dinner before it got too dark.